Lower Division

 back to top

-45. Inequality and Social Justice
+45. American Inequality

 Social stratification refers to the unequal distribution of socially valued resources such as wealth, prestige, and power, across different groups in society.
 This course examines sociological research on the extent of these inequalities, how they are generated, and the consequences they bear.
 With an emphasis on historical and contemporary patterns of inequality in the United States, specific topics may include: wealth and income inequality; poverty; the intersection of class, race/ethnicity, and gender; educational attainment; and social change.
 Dist: SOC.
 Dixon.